HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 discuss: 2056
 results: https://docs.google.com/spreadsheets/d/1fYmpSN3diOiFrscS75NsjfsrKXzxxhUMNcYSqXnQJQU/
 queries: 20_Caching
-featured_quote: Caching provides a significant performance benefit by avoiding costly network requests - it helps both end users (they get their web pages quickly) and the companies serving web pages (reducing the load on their servers).
+featured_quote: Caching provides a significant performance benefit by avoiding costly network requests—it helps both end users (they get their web pages quickly) and the companies serving web pages (reducing the load on their servers).
 Caching really is a win-win!
 featured_stat_1: 25.6%
 featured_stat_label_1: HTTP responses with no caching information
 featured_stat_2: 21.4%